jagprog5/dev-guide/README.md

 rm -- "$FILE"   # CORRECT. now check all tools for where this is needed
 ```

-All of this shell nonsense can be avoided, since os/exec'ing a subprocess
+All of this shell nonsense can be avoided:
-directly passes the arguments to the tool without being interpreted.
+ - os/exec'ing a subprocess directly passes the arguments to the tool without
+being interpreted by the shell.
+ - calling the lib API avoids any CLI related quirks (don't forget the "--" arg!)

+## Effort Matching

+If something is taking significantly more effort that it should, then it's
+likely that the wrong path is being taken.
+Take a step back and re-evaluate.

 # Ergonomics